wfcommons/WfCommons/README.md

 [![CodeFactor][codefactor-badge]][codefactor-link]

 <a href="https://workflowhub.org" target="_blank"><img src="https://workflowhub.org/assets/images/logo-horizontal.png" width="300" /></a>

-Community Framework for Enabling Scientific Workflow Research and Education
+<br/>_A Community Framework for Enabling Scientific Workflow Research and Education_

+This Python package provides a collection of tools for:

+- Analyzing traces of actual workflow executions;
+- Producing recipes structures for creating workflow recipes for workflow generation; and
+- Generating synthetic realistic workflow traces;

 ## Prerequisites